Adrian C. Gallo

 Responsibilities include:

-• Watershed management synthesis plans
+• Watershed management synthesis plans for achieving multiple objectives

-• Incorporating GIS & field verification
+• Incorporating GIS & field verification techniques for project implementation

 • Report writing for actionable treatment areas